 - Description: Add a complete description, links, pictures, and everything necessary to clarify what needs to be done in the task.
 This field supports markdown syntax, so you can format the text as you wish.

 - Subtasks: You can easily add subtasks, a checklist of steps that need to be accomplished before completing the task.
 The subtasks work well as a reminder and also show a more detailed progress status.

-- Attachments: You can attach files to the task from your computer or Google Drive, that you can also reference from the task description.
+- Attachments: You can attach files to the task from your computer, from the project archive or Google Drive (premium only), that you can also reference from the task description.
 Additionally, you can drag and drop the files into the task creation dialog, which will upload them automatically.

-- Dependencies: Dependencies are tasks which block the current one until they are completed, as a way of visually detecting bottlenecks and making the prioritization of tasks easier.
+- Dependencies: Dependencies are tasks that block the current one until they are completed, as a way of visually detecting bottlenecks and making the prioritization of tasks easier.

 Tip: If you want to create several tasks in a row, check the option Create & continue at the bottom left corner of the creation dialog, this will open up another dialog automatically after creating the task for the current one.